 Rule 24 A facility may require an inmate to wear facility clothing.
 Correctional staff, at their discretion, may permit inmates to wear their own clothing.

 Rule 25 Facility staff shall inventory all personal property taken from an inmate on a receipt form made out in the name of the inmate.

 Rule 26 Facility staff shall allow the inmate to contact an attorney, a family member, friend, next of kin, or bondsman upon completion of admission or as soon as practical after completion of admission.
 Facility staff shall allow a reasonable number of attempts to complete a telephone call.

 Rule 27 Upon admission, or as soon thereafter as is practical, staff shall provide inmates orientation information in language the inmate understands, to include:

-Rule 29 Each facility must have a written policy and procedure for inmate observation.
-Correctional staff shall observe each inmate during each hourly period on an irregular basis.
-Correctional staff or a responsible person the administrator may designate shall personally observe inmates who exhibit suicidal tendencies, emotional distress, or have specialized medical problems at more frequent intervals, as their condition requires.
+Rule 31 Each facility must have a written policy and procedure for inmate observation.
+Correctional staff shall personally observe each inmate during each hourly period on an irregular basis.
+Correctional staff or a responsible person the administrator may designate shall personally observe inmates who exhibit suicidal tendencies, self-destructive behavior, emotional distress, or have specialized medical problems, at more frequent intervals as the inmate’s condition requires.

-Rule 31 In order to control contraband, each facility must have a written policy and procedure governing searches of: the facilities; inmate cells, dayrooms, recreation areas, and visitation areas; inmates; and visitors.
+Rule 33 In order to control contraband, each facility must have a written policy and procedure governing searches of: the facility; inmate cells and inmate property, dayrooms, recreation areas, vehicles used to transport inmates, and visitation areas; inmates; and visitors.

 Rule 34 Each facility must have a written policy and procedure governing use of force.
 Staff shall document any use of force and submit a written report to the administrator by the end of his/her shift.
 The facility shall make a reasonable attempt to video tape use of force situations.